 Under the Health Act 2006, the Department of Health (DH) took powers to establish the concept of a Responsible Pharmacist (RP) which were brought into force through the Responsible Pharmacist Regulations 2008.
-The regulations gave powers to enable certain aspects of 'supervision' of the assembly of medicines and sale of General Sales List to be delegated to other registered and suitably trained health professionals; for example pharmacy technicians.
-The General Pharmaceutical Council (GPhC) provides clear guidance on the current legal requirements on operational tasks and the level of supervision required:
+The Health Act also gave powers to enable certain aspects of supervision of the dispensing, sale and supply of medicines to be delegated to other registered and suitably trained health professionals; for example pharmacy technicians.